Engr0smart/Switch-basic-configuration-subnetting-and-VLSM-lab-project/README.md

 I choose 192.168.0.0/24 address for the project.
 However, I segmented the network into two: LAN1 and LAN2.
 LAN1 is meant to have 12 hosts while LAN2 is to have 5 hosts.
 The most appropriate subnet for LAN1 is 255.255.255.240 which gives 16 hosts.
 For LAN2, 255.255.255.248 is the appropriate subnet as it gives 6 hosts.

 To optimize the IP address allocation and minimize wastage of IP addresses, I implemented VLSM.
-The first segment (LAN1) which requires 12 host is on 192.168.0.0/28 network while second segment is on 192.168.0.16/29 network.
+The first segment (LAN1) which requires 12 host is on 192.168.0.0/28 network (which gives 14 usable hosts) while second segment is on 192.168.0.16/29 network (which gives 6usable hosts).

 3. Switch Basic Configuration: